Ashad001/GenAI-Vision/README.md

 ---

 ## **Features**
-✅ **Transfer Learning with VGGNet** – Fine-tuned for Pascal Classification
+✅ **Transfer Learning with VGGNet and Resnet50** – Fine-tuned for Pascal Classification
 ✅ **Synthetic Data Generation** – Using **VAE** and **GANs**
 ✅ **Performance Evaluation** – Measuring impact of augmentation on mAP
 ✅ **Comparative Analysis** – Studying real vs. AI-generated data